-Risk Factors and Etiology (Accent on Immunologic Factors) 1
+Risk Factors and Etiology (Accent on Immunologic Factors)

-- All of the major immunologic elements play fundamental roles in initiating, propagating, and maintaining the autoimmune process of RA. - The exact orchestration of the cellular and cytokine events that lead to pathologic consequences (e.g., synovial proliferation and subsequent joint destruction) is complex, involving T and B cells, antigen-presenting cells (e.g., B cells, macrophages, and dendritic cells), and various cytokines.
+- All of the major immunologic elements play fundamental roles in initiating, propagating, and maintaining the autoimmune process of RA. - The exact orchestration of the cellular and cytokine events that lead to pathologic consequences (e.g., synovial proliferation and subsequent joint destruction) is complex, involving T and B cells, antigen-presenting cells (e.g., B cells, macrophages, and dendritic cells), and various cytokines. - Aberrant production and regulation of both proinflammatory and antiinflammatory cytokines and cytokine pathways are found in RA. - The major difference between RA and other forms of inflammatory arthritis, such as psoriatic arthritis, lies not in their respective cytokine patterns but, rather, in the highly destructive potential of the RA synovial membrane and in the local and systemic autoimmunity.